Parenting

 Without discipline, children develop the behavioral patterns that make the most sense to them — and that’s not good for anyone.

-Think of it like planting a garden.
+Think of planting a garden.
 The proper care of a growing garden is time-consuming.
 It requires weeding and pruning.
 But it’s less work than letting a garden grow however it chooses and then trying to change it after the fact.
 Once the weeds have overtaken it and all the plants and trees are overgrown or diseased, the effort required to turn things around is immense.

 Proverbs 23:13 often gets misinterpreted as, “Don’t hesitate to spank children.
 A good swatting won’t kill them.”
 This wasn’t written during a time when physical punishment was a hot-button issue, and it shouldn’t be considered an apologetic for a certain style of punishment.
 The proverb is issuing a much sterner warning: Neglecting to discipline your child at all can lead to disastrous results.